obestwalter/loslassa/README.rst

 a german dialect called `Swabian <http://en.wikipedia.org/wiki/Swabian_German>`_ spoken in parts of South Germany.
-As I moved into this part of Germany in 2011 I came in direct contact with this dialect and I am still quite in awe of it, but I really like it, so I thought I give my first open source project a Swabian name :)
+As I moved into this part of Germany in 2011 I came in direct contact with this dialect and I am still quite in awe of it, but I really like it ... or at least I am really trying very hard to like it - so I thought I give my first open source project a Swabian name.

-Anyway, when I came up with the idea to this project I went to my Yoga class and my Swabian Yoga teacher always says "loslassa" whenever she wants us to relax after some contortion she made us go through - so this is my favorite part of the lessons :)
+Anyway, when I came up with the idea to this project I went to my Yoga class and my Swabian Yoga teacher always says "loslassa" whenever she wants us to relax after some contortion she made us go through - so this is my favorite part of the lessons.

-So in the true spirit of **Loslassa** I hope this little project helps you let go of your preconceptions how web pages have to be created and you try the Loslassa way :).
+So in the true spirit of **Loslassa** I hope this little project helps you let go of your preconceptions how web pages have to be created and you try the Loslassa way ;).

 ===========
 Inspiration